repengine/pulse/docs/sprint0_module_analysis/iris_iris_plugins_variable_ingestion_census_plugin_py.md

 ## 7. Coupling Points

-*   **`iris.iris_utils.ingestion_persistence.save_data_point_incremental`:** The module is tightly coupled to this function for storing data.
+*   **`ingestion.iris_utils.ingestion_persistence.save_data_point_incremental`:** The module is tightly coupled to this function for storing data.
 Any changes to its API (signature, behavior, expected data structure) would require modifications in this plugin.
 *   **U.S. Census Bureau API:** The plugin is highly dependent on the specific endpoints, data structures, parameter names, and authentication mechanisms of the Census Bureau API.
 Any changes to the external API could break the plugin.
 *   **Environment Variable `CENSUS_API_KEY`:** The plugin relies on this specific environment variable ([line 20](../../iris/iris_plugins_variable_ingestion/census_plugin.py:20)) if an API key is to be used.
 *   **Internal Data Structure for `data_point`:** The structure of the `data_point` dictionary created before saving ([lines 187-200](../../iris/iris_plugins_variable_ingestion/census_plugin.py:187-200), [285-298](../../iris/iris_plugins_variable_ingestion/census_plugin.py:285-298)) is an internal contract.
 While it feeds into `save_data_point_incremental`, changes here could affect how data is ultimately stored or used downstream.